Insider Career Guides

 It is crucial to understand what a referral actually does.
 A referral guarantees that a human will look at your resume.
 It does not guarantee you an interview, and it certainly does not guarantee you a job.

 The platform you use, and the employee referring you, are simply facilitating the introduction.
 Once your resume is in the recruiter's hands, your skills, interview prep, and system design knowledge have to carry you the rest of the way.
-Read our guide on what happens after an employee refers you for the full internal process—and our referral policy for what referral support includes.
+Read our guide on what happens after an employee refers you for the full internal process—and our referral policy for what application routing support includes.

 Take Control of Your Job Search